 What is [the reason of] Hanukkah?
 For our Rabbis taught: On the twenty-fifth of Kislew [commence] the days of Hanukkah, which are eight on which a lamentation for the dead and fasting are forbidden.
 For when the Greeks entered the Temple, they defiled all the oils therein, and when the Hasmonean dynasty prevailed against and defeated them, they made search and found only one cruse of oil which lay with the seal of the High Priest, but which contained sufficient for one day’s lighting only; yet a miracle was wrought therein and they lit [the lamp] therewith for eight days.
 The following year these [days] were appointed a Festival with [the recital of] Hallel and thanksgiving.
 BT Berakhot 21b

 Why are we surprised year after year?
 BECAUSE WE’RE TEACHING AND CELEBRATING IT WRONG.
 If all our kids hear year after year is the miracle of the lights, no wonder they believe it, even when they’re adults!
 If they imagine the Maccabees were a blend between the Anti-Defamation League and the American Civil Liberties Union, rather than the Taliban, it’s only because we celebrate them unquestioningly and uncritically.

-There are many Secular and Humanistic ways to approach the holiday: you can find some articles and services here, here and here.
-My Home Hanukkah Celebration is available at https://kolhadash.com/celebrations/hanukkah, and tries to incorporate these truths and more into a complete and still joyful and meaningful celebration.
+There are many Secular and Humanistic ways to approach the holiday: you can find some articles and services here and here .
+My Home Hanukkah Celebration is available on the Kol Hadash website, and tries to incorporate these truths and more into a complete and still joyful and meaningful celebration.

 As we look forward to next year, may we be less surprised to celebrate the truth of our people and their history and culture.